Effective advisories and warnings help minimize flood risks

 Accurate flood forecasting and an effective warning system can minimize the risk to human life and property damage that can result from flooding.

-MVCA monitors weather information, river flows, snow pack and ice conditions in order to predict when floods will occur and how high the water may rise.
-When flooding is possible, or about to occur, MVCA issues four diferent types of flood messages— based on conditions—to municipal emergency management officials and the media with messaging that is consistent across the Province
+MVCA monitors weather information, river flows, snow pack and ice conditions to predict when flooding could occur and how high the water may rise.聽When flooding is possible, MVCA issues a flood message based on conditions to municipal emergency management officials and the media with messaging that is聽consistent across the Province.

 MVCA advises watershed municipalities about potential conditions for flooding within the watershed.
-Sometimes within 48 hours; sometimes just hours before a flood occurs dependng on the conditions.
-Updated flood advisories or flood warnings are prepared as conditions demand.
+Updated flood advisories or flood warnings are prepared as conditions warrant.

 How We Forecast